Point Park Professors, Student and Alumni Honored at Golden Quill Awards

 - Matt Stroud, journalism and mass communication graduate student, enterprise/investigative article and the club's Ray Sprigle Memorial Award: Non-Daily Newspapers for "Shaken Faith," Pittsburgh City Paper.

 - Glenn Syska, business/technology/consumer story, "Reclaiming Ground Zero," with Mike Lee and Paul Ruggieri, WQED-TV.

-- Gina Catanzarite, adjunct professor, health/science/environment story, "The Race to Save Pennsylvania's Bats," with alumnus Glenn Syska and David Cohen; public affairs/community service story, "Pittsburgh 360: Hunger Episode," with Natalie Berry and Pierina Morelli, WQED-TV.
+- Gina Catanzarite, part-time professor, health/science/environment story, "The Race to Save Pennsylvania's Bats," with alumnus Glenn Syska and David Cohen; public affairs/community service story, "Pittsburgh 360: Hunger Episode," with Natalie Berry and Pierina Morelli, WQED-TV.